portiapixel/git_101/recipes.md

 ### Directions

 Combine apples with other liquid ingredients in a bowl and mix well.
 Combine flour and other dry ingredients after sifting, and roll into a ball.
 Refrigerate the dough ball for 30 minutes.
 Place the ball in between two sheets of parchment paper and roll flat to 1/2 inch thickness.
 Press the flattened dough into a pie plate.
 Pour liquid filling into dough and bake for 35 minutes at 375 degrees.
+Bon appetit.

 ## Delicious Spinach Dish